scikit-hep/awkward/docs-sphinx/reference/ak.types.RecordType.rst

 ak.types.RecordType
 -------------------

-The type of a :doc:`ak.layout.RecordArray`.
+The type of a :class:`ak.layout.RecordArray`.

 In addition to the properties and methods described in :doc:`ak.types.Type`, a RecordType has the following.